 GENERAL AUDITIONS INFORMATION

 Admission to the BFA Musical Theatre Degree program is by audition only.
 The live, on campus audition for rising freshmen or transfer students is typically scheduled for February or early March each year.
 Scroll down this page for updated/current audition dates.
 NOTE: all live campus auditions will be by confirmed appointment only.
 Those seeking to audition MUST submit an audition application form.
 Digital video audition samples are also requested as part of the audition process.
-Click on the link below for forms, formats and further details.
+Click on this link below for forms, formats and further details.

 (Photo: ECU production of Chicago)